 With a population of more than 1.3 billion, economic activities in India are in general denser as compared to the rest of the world.
 India’s land and water resources, apart from the air-quality are under growing pressure.
 Another characteristic feature across India is its high dependence over rainfall, as a significant amount of population still depends on agriculture for their livelihood.
 Hence countering climate change becomes exceedingly important in such circumstances.

 Let us take a look at 10 ways India is affected by climate change and what can we do about it:

+Climate change renders its effects over rainfall and may lead to situations wherein agricultural productivity is low as a result of insufficient rainfall.
 One of the ways of overcoming the challenge is reviving tank systems, which prevailed in India centuries back as well.
 This works effectively in Karnataka, which is among the driest states in India.
 Similar projects have been underway in Andhra Pradesh and Tamil Nadu as well.
 They improve agricultural productivity and raise farmers’ incomes.